charlesreiss/cs3130-website/readings/intro.md

 ---
 title: COA2 overview
-...
+author: Luther Tychnoviech, with modifications by Charles Reiss ...

-In [COA1](../../COA1/) you learned a simple version of how processors work, and used operating system provided functions as "black boxes": i.e., functions that do what they do, we know not how.
-In COA2, we'll explore a more realistic model of processors, and how they and the operating system work together to provide various functionality we depend on as application programmers.
+In CSO1 you learned a simple version of how processors work, and used operating system provided functions as "black boxes": i.e., functions that do what they do, we know not how.
+In CSO2, we'll explore a more realistic model of processors, and how they and the operating system work together to provide various functionality we depend on as application programmers.

 Each of the topics this term is intricate enough to require focused exploration, which may make it easy to loose sight of how they are all interrelated.
 The remainder of this section is designed to be an overview of each of those topics and how they fit together.